 City staff are making presentations to a wide range of community organizations to introduce the project and solicit early feedback on issues of concern and the project approach.
 Any organization can request a presentation by contact John Bolduc at email@example.com.

 The City is also asking any organization or individual to complete a short survey to provide input to the vulnerability assessment project.
 The survey can be taken online at:

-The City Manager directed City departments to prepare a climate change vulnerability assessment and prepredness plan based on a recommendation from the City's Climate Protection Action Committee.
-The project is proceeding in two stages beginning with the vulnerability assessment followed by the prepredness plan.
+The City Manager directed City departments to prepare a climate change vulnerability assessment and preparedness plan based on a recommendation from the City's Climate Protection Action Committee.
+The project is proceeding in two stages beginning with the vulnerability assessment followed by the preparedness plan.

 The vulnerability assessment will be largely a technical study of the Cambridge population, infrastructure, public health, and local economy in terms of risks and vulnerabilities to impacts resulting from increased temperatures, more intense storms, and storm surge flooding associated with sea level rise.

 The assessment will be completed by mid-2014.
 Using the vulnerability assessment as its technical foundation, the City will then develop an preparedness plan: a strategy to make Cambridge more prepared and resilient to climate change impacts.
 The City is expecting to conduct an extensive public involvement process as part of the plan development.

 Cambridge Mayor Henrietta Davis Joins 45 Mayors and County Leaders Nationwide in Pledge to Create More Resilient Cities